 - (1) The municipality must collect domestic waste and business waste at least once per week on scheduled dates for different areas.
-Occupiers or owners of premises will be informed of revised collection arrangements reasonably in advance. - (2) The municipality may determine which business premises generate waste that can be regarded as dailies and may instruct an increase in the frequency of waste collection from such premises as provided for in section 10(2). - (3) If the municipality is of the opinion that a business creates a nuisance, health risk, odour or danger to public health due to the fact that waste is not removed during weekends, it may instruct the owner or occupier to make use of an additional waste collection service that may be rendered by the municipality at a prescribed fee.. - (4) An owner or occupier of a business premise that receives a waste removal service once per week may apply to the municipality in writing to increase the number of removals to multiple times per week if so available and as provided for in section 10(2).
+Occupiers or owners of premises must be informed of revised collection arrangements in advance. - (2) The municipality may determine which business premises generate waste that can be regarded as dailies and may instruct an increase in the frequency of waste collection therefrom as provided for in section 10(3). - (3) If the municipality is of the opinion that a business creates a nuisance, health risk, odour or danger to public health due to the fact that waste is not removed during weekends, it may instruct the owner or occupier to- - (a) take the necessary steps to remove or abate the nuisance or health risk; or - (b) to remove the waste at own cost to a municipal facility which may be available at the time. - (4) An owner or occupier of a business premise that receives a waste removal service once per week may apply to the municipality in writing to increase the number of removals to multiple times per week if so available and as provided for in section 10(3).